flype44/VControl/DOCUMENTATION.md

 **NOTE :**

-This command is compatible with `VBRControl` http://aminet.net/package/util/sys/vbrcontrol
+This command is compatible with [VBRControl](http://aminet.net/package/util/sys/vbrcontrol).

 **EXAMPLES :**